 Australian shipping arrivals for 1897-1966 can be searched on the National Archives of Australia website.

-(For later arrivals contact National Archives of Australia (SA Office) or visit them in person at the State Library, Tuesday-Friday, 10-5.)
+(For later arrivals up to 1989 contact National Archives of Australia (SA Office) or visit them in person at the State Library, Tuesday-Friday, 10-5.)

-From the time of the 1850s Victorian gold rush, many immigrants for South Australia arrived via Melbourne, and then journeyed to Adelaide by coastal vessels.
+From the 1850s onwards, many immigrants for South Australia arrived via Melbourne, then journeyed to Adelaide by coastal vessels.

-The Public Record Office of Victoria has information for overseas arrivals in Melbourne passenger lists searchable on their website.
+The Public Record Office of Victoria has Melbourne passenger lists searchable online.